nishchitbh/firesurf/README.md

 - `.env`: Contains environment variables such as API keys. **Note:** This file is not tracked by Git and should be created with your own API keys.
 - `.env.example`: An example `.env` file with placeholder API keys.
 - `.gitignore`: Specifies intentionally untracked files that Git should ignore.
+- `guidelines.py`: Contains the guidelines for the project.
 - `main.py`: The main entry point of the application.
 This script sets up the chat interface and interacts with the agent executor.
 - `model_manager.py`: Manages the language models, agent setup, and tool configurations.
 - `prompts.py`: Contains the prompt template used by the ReAct agent.
 - `requirements.txt`: Lists the Python dependencies required to run the project.
 - `scraper.py`: Contains the code for web scraping functionality.
 It uses `requests` and `BeautifulSoup` to scrape data from a given URL, extracting the title, headers, and paragraphs.
 - `search.py`: Contains the code for web search functionality.
 It uses `requests` and `BeautifulSoup` to search on DuckDuckGo and extract the title, link, and description of the search results.
-- `tools.py`: Defines the tools available to the agent, such as executing code, listing directory contents, getting project structure, writing code, reading files, running PowerShell commands, searching the internet and scraping websites.
+- `tools.py`: Defines the tools available to the agent, such as listing directory contents, writing code, reading files, running PowerShell commands, searching the internet, scraping websites, and reading notebook files.

 ## How it Works